-Starting with Artix 4.0, the locator has extended query functionality, compared to the basic listEndpoints operation offered in prior releases.
+Starting with Artix post-3.x, the locator has extended query functionality, compared to the basic listEndpoints operation offered in prior releases.
 The locator query capabilities are implemented as the queryEndpoints operation, which uses as its input parameter a select element defined in an extensible XML schema, locator-query.xsd.